martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 ## Withholding of Naming Rights {#naming}

-The IETF Trust is advised to make the license to create derivative works not include the right to use protocol names when creating new versions of existing protocols.
+The IETF Trust is advised to make the license to create derivative works subject to the use of a distinct protocol name when creating new versions of existing protocols.
 This need not apply to reused or copied protocol elements or fields;
 it only applies to the protocol, extension, or component that is being revised.
+The IETF Trust should maintain the ability to permit the reuse of a name in appropriate cases, such as when the IETF agrees to transfer development of a protocol to a different organization or where the IETF has decided not to take up a given piece of work and the proponents bring it elsewhere.

 The potential for confusion about the status of a derivative work is not completely avoidable.
 However, the requirement to use a new name for protocols